It’s a tale as old as time – you need experience to get experience.

-This workplace learning is just part of a series of developmental experiences that contribute to the lifetime success and earning the potential of the youth of our country.
+Workplace learning is just part of a series of developmental experiences that contribute to the lifetime success and earning the potential of the youth of our country.

-Through Trusted Interns, we’ve been working closely with upcoming graduates over the past few months and while they may be incredibly intelligent and possess the hard-skills associated with their discipline, we have noticed an overwhelming lack of soft skills: Emotional intelligence, critical reasoning, negotiation, teamwork, agility and professional communication being the most prevalent.
+We’ve been working closely with upcoming graduates over the past few months and while they may be incredibly intelligent and possess the hard-skills associated with their discipline, we have noticed an overwhelming lack of soft skills: Emotional intelligence, critical reasoning, negotiation, teamwork, agility and professional communication being the most prevalent.

 1. Manage your expectations

-I’m sure you’re going to achieve whatever it is you desire to, whether than be launching your own start-up, becoming an Executive Creative Director or directing the next award-winning commercial.
+We’re sure you’re going to achieve whatever it is you desire to, whether than be launching your own start-up, becoming an Executive Creative Director or directing the next award-winning commercial.
 But, unless you’re an anomaly, you’re not there yet.

 It takes time and patience to earn respect in the workplace.
 Don’t go in pretending like you know everything.
 Don’t discount the value and learnings you can extract from those more experienced.